emberjs/ember-cli-babel/README.md

 in your project and run it through the Babel transpiler to convert the ES6 code to ES5.
 Running existing ES5 code through the transpiler shouldn't change the code at all (likely just a format change if it does).

-If you need to customize the way that Babel transfoms your code, you can do it by passing in any of the options found [here](https://babeljs.io/docs/usage/options/).
+If you need to customize the way that Babel transforms your code, you can do it by passing in any of the options found [here](https://babeljs.io/docs/usage/options/).
 Example:

 ```js